Gianfranco is a student at St. John's University, who has a passion for learning and helping others.

-If I asked all the readers of this article and quite frankly many of the people in the world who invented the telephone?
-I would most likely get the same answer: Alexander Graham Bell.
-We learned it in school as kids and admired his work for the pretty cool invention we got out of it.
+If you ask most people who invented the telephone, you would most likely get the same answer: Alexander Graham Bell.
+We learned this in school as kids, right?
 But the truth is Alexander Graham Bell was not the first to invent the telephone, it was in fact an Italian immigrant named Antonio Meucci.

 The Man Behind the Invention